checkly/docs.checklyhq.com/site/content/guides/openapi-swagger.md

 {{< figure src="/guides/images/guides-checkly-openapi-pass.png" alt="screenshot of checkly checks - all passing" >}}

-For medium and large APIs, and for any API that is already described with an OAS file, this check-generating procedure can save us a large amount of time.
+For APIs medium and large, and for any that is already described with an OAS file, this check-generating procedure can save us a large amount of time.

 ## Building on our generated monitors